ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 in this specification; the plural is "I-Regexps".

 I-Regexp does not provide advanced regexp features such as capture groups, lookahead, or backreferences.
-It supports only a Boolean matching capability, i.e. testing whether a given regexp matches a given piece of text.
+It supports only a Boolean matching capability, i.e., testing whether a given regexp matches a given piece of text.

 I-Regexp is a subset of XSD regexps {{XSD-2}}.